ki-editor/ki-editor/docs/docs/normal-mode/core-movements.md

 This movement can also work with the Exchange mode to swap two syntax expressions that are far apart.

 [^1]: hop.nvim, leap.nvim, lightspeed.nvim etc.

-## Parent line

-Keybinding: `-`

-It moves the current selection to its nearest parent line.

-Parent lines are highlighted lines that represent the parent nodes of the current selection.

-This is useful for example when you are within the body of a function and you want to jump to the function name.

-This is also practical in the [File Explorer](../components/file-explorer.md) because the file explorer is rendered using YAML, so going to Parent Line means going to the parent folder!

 ## To Index